olivierphi/CommonJSForPHP/README.md

 * Every Module content is run only once - the first time it is required.
 * CommonJS for PHP is perfectly interoperable with PSR-0 classes.
 You can use Symfony 2 or Zend Framework or yet other components in your Modules.
 It can be used with libraries managed by Composer as well.
-* This CommonJS implementation for PHP can be used as a micro-framework for quick little projects.
+* This CommonJS implementation for PHP can be used as a micro-framework for quick little projects...
+* ...But it can used for large serious projects too ; thousands of Node.js and AMD developers use this CommonJS Module pattern everyday.

 The code is willfully 100% procedural and Closures-based - this way, this CommonJS spec implementation code looks like Javascript code :-)